Flow of Truth: Proactive Temporal Forensics for Image-to-Video Generation: Method

 Furthermore, we reformulate the generative problem into a more tractable discriminative one: learning a dense displacement field from $I_0$ to $I_t$.
 This reformulation not only enables pixel-level interpretability of motion but also allows us to use the learned field to backward-warp $I_t$ into $\widetilde{I}_{t\rightarrow 0}$.

 In summary, motivated by these insights, we design a four-stage pipeline to ensure that forensic evidence remains traceable across motion: \textbf{1) Template Embedding}, which implants forensic cues into the source image; \textbf{2) I2V Simulation}, which exposes the embedded information to motion transformations; \textbf{3) Motion Capture}, which learns the motion correspondence between images; and \textbf{4) Flow Reversal}, which recovers source images during inference.

 The first three stages constitute the differentiable training process, while the last stage operates during inference to reconstruct the final forensic-consistent image.
+These stages are deliberately coupled: the template supplies the forensic carrier, simulation provides differentiable motion labels, motion capture converts template evidence into source-to-frame correspondence, and flow reversal turns that correspondence back into source evidence.
+Removing any stage would change the task interface rather than merely disable an optional refinement.